Food Database

 AI nutrient estimation

 Don't know the exact nutrient values?
-Click Estimate with AI in either the quick creator or the full custom food form.
-Enter just the food name and AI estimates:
+Click Fill with AI in either the quick creator or the full custom food form.
+Enter just the food name and AI fills:

 - 16 commonly measured nutrients per 100g — macros (energy, protein, carbs, fat, fiber, sugars) plus minerals (calcium, iron, potassium, sodium, zinc) and vitamins (A, B9, B12, C, D)